Current Lab Members

 Research Interests

-I am an undergraduate student at Penn State interested in population ecology and genomics of amphibians.
-As a research student in the Becker Lab, my hope is to learn various skills to further my research experience and in the future help with the conservation of amphibians.
+I am a research technologist at Penn State and I am interested in population ecology and genomics of amphibians.
+My hope is to learn various skills to further my research experience and in the future help with the conservation of amphibians.
 My past research experiences include working with mitochondrial DNA with Cuban Tree Frogs and analyzing body condition in red-backed salamanders.

 Selected Publications